 Ultimately, the best cup is the one your child will drink from happily and with ease so it might take a few different types before your find the one that is just right.
 You can look out for transition packs that offer several suitable options in one.

 Some folks might prefer to skip spouts and sippy’s altogether, and others might choose to work up to a big-kid cup.
 And again, there are many options to suit many preferences.
 Any suitably sized, soft-rimmed open cup will do the job!
 Other bits like handles, weighted bottoms and more are optional extras!

 A training cup is a good interim option - it mimics an open cup but funnels liquids into a rim so baby can learn to tilt and sip, but without the spills.
 It’s genius!

 Are you ready to say bye-bye bottle?
 Like all transitions, making the move from bottle to cup might be a little tough.
 But keep that cup half-full mama - you and your little one will get there!
 And soon enough, clever bubs will have conquered yet another life skill – oh, they grow so fast.
 And you’ll be proud as punch!

 Just a note to say, this content should be considered as one mama’s humble opinion only.
 Parents should always seek advice from your own doctor, health nurse or other health professional that relates specifically to your precious littlies and your circumstances.

-A happy (mostly!) mama of three.
+Marie Sarantos is a happy (mostly!) mama of three.
 Spends her days searching for the perfect balance between being a full-time mama, part-time b.box wordsmith and dedicated coffee consumer.
 Understands how hectic work and life can be and uses this mantra to live simply: The plan is, there is no plan, just stay as informed as you possibly can.
 Make choices to suit your family and you.
 And never apologise for seeing it through.
 Also, affectionately known as Mama Marie for her random acts of nerdy mumsiness and life mantras!